brunomsantiago/subsea_inpainting/readme.md

 # Subsea Inpainting - Model Branch

 This branch is completely different from the master branch.
-It is used to store indepedent copies of third-party neural networks models (code and pre-trained weights).
+It is used to store independent copies of third-party neural networks models (code and pre-trained weights).

-I separated the branches because the main branch some images animations, making it slow to download.
-You can clone just this branch (in Colab and Kaggle notebooks, for examploe) using the following command:
+I separated the branches because the main branch has some images animations, making it slow to download.
+You can clone just this branch (in Colab or Kaggle notebooks, for example) using the following command:

 ```
 !git clone https://github.com/brunomsantiago/subsea_inpainting --branch models